What’s basically wrong with the approach most security solution providers are taking

-Rake Narang: As a person you have an interesting background.
+Info Security PG: As a person you have an interesting background.
 What did you learn from your missions in Operation Desert Storm.
 Did any of your experience help in building better security solutions?
 And one last question, are you really a motorcycle racer?

 Brett Helm: Being in combat requires you not panic under extreme stress.
 You have to perform your duties to perfection, because your crew and the mission depends on it.
 Building great products also requires perfect execution, regardless of the day to day stresses.
 You have to focus and deliver, there's simply no other option.

 Yes, I enjoy racing off-road motorcycles.
 While I'm not able to race as much as I'd like these days, over the years I did compete in and won three Baja 1000 events for my class.
 In many ways I suppose motorcycle racing is similar to running a company.
 In both cases you need to be thinking several moves ahead while also remaining highly focused executing on the task at hand.